michaelding123/BSE_Template_Portfolio/index.md

 ﻿# Phone Controlled Robotic Arm
-I am working on an Arduino robot arm that is controlled by a smartphone app.
+I have created a robotic arm that is controlled by a smartphone app and an ESP32 microcontroller.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|